BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 ### ExpressibleByStringLiteral

 `ExpressibleByStringLiteral` stands for a type that can be initialized with a string literal.
-To conform to it you'll need to implement `init(stringLiteral: Self.StringLiteralType)`.
+The initializer `init(stringLiteral: Self.StringLiteralType)` is the only method that needs to be implemented for this protocol conformace.

 Additionally you should consider implementing `ExpressibleByExtendedGraphemeClusterLiteral` and `ExpressibleByUnicodeScalarLiteral`.